online-store-management

 Square Online also offers a straightforward, no-code website builder, making it easy for non-technical users to create an online store.
 It includes built-in payment processing, meaning merchants don’t have to set up a third-party payment gateway.

-6. Zoho Inventory – Best for Advanced Inventory Management
+6. Zoho Inventory – Best for advanced inventory management

 With Zoho Inventory, merchants can track stock levels in real time, set up automatic restocking rules, and even manage multiple warehouse locations.
 It also integrates with major eCommerce platforms like Shopify, WooCommerce, and Amazon, ensuring seamless inventory updates across different sales channels.